Board & Staff

 Elizabeth Athos’ law practice focuses on issues related to special education, residency, school discipline, bullying, and New Jersey school funding.
 Read More

 Elizabeth joined ELC in 1997, after working as a Legal Services attorney in New Jersey.
 She received her B.A., magna cum laude, from Mount Holyoke College and her J.D. from Harvard Law School.
-In 1990, she was awarded the Ronald B. Atlas Outstanding Attorney Award by Legal Services of New Jersey.
+In 1990, she was awarded the Ronald B. Atlas Outstanding Attorney Award by Legal Services of New Jersey, and in 2014, she received the CAP Legal Advocate Award from New Jersey Child Assault Prevention.

 Danielle Farrie, Ph.D.